Chloe-lh/Social-Gold/README.md

 ## License

 * Choose an OSI approved license, name it here, and copy the license text to a file called `LICENSE`.

-## Copyright

-The authors claiming copyright, if they wish to be known, can list their names here...

 ---

 ## API Access Information
 ### Service Details
 | Setting | Value |